mervat-khaled/Practice-SQL-Queries-In-Employees-Database/README.md

 # Practice-Basic-SQL-Queries
-Practice some SQL queries on mysql workbench on employee database.
+Practice some SQL queries on mysql workbench on employees database.